genestack/user-docs/sandbox-materials/README.md

 ## Authentication

 The notebooks talk to an ODM instance.
 If you have a permanent **Genestack API token**, paste the token into the input form that appears below the cell (in Jupyter Notebook) or at the top of the notebook (in VS Code).
+You can also store the token in a `.env` file in this folder as `ODM_API_TOKEN=...` (do not commit that file).

 ---